-- A. General: Install impact-resistant wall protection units level, plumb, and true to line without distortions.
-Do not use materials with chips, cracks, voids, stains, or other defects that might be visible in the finished Work. - 1.
-Install impact-resistant wall protection units in locations and at mounting heights indicated on Drawings. - 2.
-Provide splices, mounting hardware, anchors, and other accessories required for a complete installation.
+- A. Installation Quality: Install wall and door protection according to manufacturer's written instructions, level, plumb, and true to line without distortions.
+Do not use materials with chips, cracks, voids, stains, or other defects that might be visible in the finished Work. - B. Mounting Heights: Install wall and door protection in locations and at mounting heights indicated on Drawings. - C. Accessories: Provide splices, mounting hardware, anchors, trim, joint moldings, and other accessories required for a complete installation. - 1.
+Provide anchoring devices and suitable locations to withstand imposed loads. - 2.
+Adjust end and top caps as required to ensure tight seams.

-3.2 CLEANING